OCA/l10n-italy/l10n_it_riba_sale_commission/readme/DESCRIPTION.rst

 no agent commissions are generated.

 When generating agent settlements, select a payment date until which commissions should be settled.

-Invoices with RiBa payment will be taken into consideration only if the number of days set in the "Safety days for commission" field in RiBa configuration from due date set in RiBa payment have passed from settlement payment date.
+Invoices with RiBa payment will be taken into consideration only if enough days (set in the "Safety days for commission" field in RiBa configuration) have passed between the "due date" of the RiBa payment and the payment date set in the settlement wizard.

 Eg: